Common Heart Diseases in Pets

 In some cases, monitoring and changing your dog’s diet may be beneficial to their condition.
 It’s unlikely to cure their heart disease, but may help to improve their quality of life and reduce symptoms.
 However, the most important factor to consider when changing your pet’s diet is that they remain at a healthy weight.

 For underweight pets, consider a diet rich in quality proteins, whilst for overweight pets, consider reducing the amount of fat and carbohydrates they consume.
-For all pets with heart disease, you should aim to reduce the amount of sodium in their diet as excessive consumption of sodium can contribute to a buildup of fluid in the chest that may influence coughing and breathing problems.
+For all pets with heart disease, you should aim to reduce the amount of sodium in their diet as excessive consumption of sodium can contribute to a build-up of fluid in the chest that may influence coughing and breathing problems.

 On the other hand, it is recommended to include the following nutrients in your pet’s diet: